royyandzakiy/mavlink-waypoint-generator/README.md

 - Sidenote: here is to understand the above Ports setup
     - ArduPlane.exe SITL runs on `TCP 127.0.0.1:5887`
-    - MavProxy directly connects to SITL at `TCP 127.0.0.1:5887`, MavProxy then broadcasts to all the other Ports
+    - MAVProxy directly connects to SITL at `TCP 127.0.0.1:5887`, MAVProxy then broadcasts to all the other Ports
     - MantisGCS connects to `UDP 127.0.0.1:14550`
     - Mission Planner connects to `UDP 127.0.0.1:14552` (optional)
     - QGroundControl connects to `UDP 127.0.0.1:14553` (optional)
     - mavlink-waypoint-generator connect to `UDP 127.0.0.1:14600++`

+- To Modify the Ports setup:
+    - `--serial0 tcp:127.0.0.1`: Port set for the SITL to run
+    - `--master tcp:127.0.0.1:5887`: Port set as the master port, MAVProxy expects an SITL or HITL is running on this Port, for it to then Broadcast to other ports
+    - `--out`: All Ports that MAVProxy Broadcasts towards, it is hence accessible by other applications, but only 1 application for 1 port
+        - to understand `udpin` `udpout` `udpbcast` read more about [Pymavlink library](https://mavlink.io/en/mavgen_python/)

 ### 2. Run Project